Robust Machine Learning for Encrypted Traffic Classification: Conclusion and Future Work

-The framework proposed in this paper is able to classify encrypted network traffic and to infer which operating system, browser and application the user is using on his desktop or laptop computer.
-We showed that despite the use of SSL/TLS, our traffic analysis approach is an effective tool.
+The framework proposed in this paper is able to classify encrypted network traffic and infer which operating system, browser and application the user is employing even in the case where a user tries to manipulate the traffic.
+We also showed that despite the use of SSL/TLS, our traffic analysis approach is an effective tool.
 An eavesdropper can easily leverage the information about the user to fit an optimal attack vector.

-A passive adversary may also collect statistics about groups of users for improving their marketing strategy.
-In addition, an attacker may use tuples statistics for identifying a specific person.

-An interesting extension of this work would be to add action classification (\eg send a tweet, receive a post) to the tuple as has been done for application and action for mobile devices \cite{M_actions}.
-Another interesting extension would be to identify operating system and browser also in the mobile world.
+An interesting extension of this work would be to add more user abilities and develop a system that will be robust to other types of attacks such as fake samples.